carlos-molina/contraval/README.md

 <br/>

-HelloWorld example: As an example, let as have a look at a helloWorld example of a smart contract between a buyer and a store:
+Hello World Contract example: As an example, let as have a look at a hello world contract example of a smart contract between a buyer and a store:

 ```